Your baby's development in the 17th week of pregnancy

 Physical changes – what happens to the mother in week 17?

-Pigment changes may occur:
+Pigment disturbances occur:

 Pulling sensations in the lower abdomen: